Michael Baidoo

-Michael Baidoo (born 14 May 1999) is a Ghanaian professional footballer who plays as a midfielder for Qatar Stars League side Umm Salal on loan from club Plymouth Argyle and the Ghana national team.
+Michael Baidoo (born 14 May 1999) is a Ghanaian professional footballer who plays as a midfielder for club Plymouth Argyle and the Ghana national team.

 Club career

 Baidoo began his career with the Ghanaian club Vision, and moved to the Danish club Midtjylland in 2018.
 Baidoo made his professional debut with Midtjylland in a 1–1 Danish Superliga tie with FC Nordsjælland on 11 March 2018.
 He was loaned out for the rest of the season on 31 August 2018 to FC Fredericia.

 On 31 July 2019 it was confirmed, that Baidoo had been loaned out to Norwegian club FK Jerv for the rest of 2019.
 On 20 January 2020, it was confirmed that Baidoo would continue at the club on loan until the end of 2020.
 He signed a permanent deal with Jerv at the end of 2020.